navid-nb/MSc_ML_Project1/README.md

 # MATH60610A Portfolio Backtesting (Quick Start)

 **Everything runs fully offline.** No internet is required.
-You can disable your WiFi.
+You can disable your WiFi (assuming your pre-installed python version is supported).

 ## Requirement
 - **Python 3.10 – 3.13**.
 The installer enforces this supported range.